DisyInformationssysteme/tw-unittest-katas/README.md

-tw-unittest-katas
+Disy Technikworkshop Unit Test Katas
 =================

-Disy Technikworkshop Unit Test Katas
+This repository contains some unit test Katas that we worked through in the context of our internal "Technikworkshop".